PatrickGHub/WDI-GROUP-PROJECT/README.md

 ☃️ Today was mostly tidying up small details and having to resist the urge to work on big changes.

 ☃️ We worked on our presentation and readme.

+The Team

+We made decisions quickly
+We divided work up evenly - testing, styling and functionality

+Our Idea
+An app to plan ski holidays
+Focusing particular on Après Ski activities
+On our app you can:
+Browse popular European ski destinations
+Create a forum to:
+ Discuss and plan your holiday with your friends Discuss après opportunities at your resort
+Get to know your travel companions

+How we came up with it
+RIP grocery planning app
+Discussed ideas on Wednesday then all went away to think of ideas Pitched each other our ideas on Thursday morning Decided on ski planning as we found many APIs that we wanted to use

+Planning

+Our thorough planning was key to the success of our team On our first night we all made a list of what we needed to do to complete our project On Friday we merged this list to make sure we hadn’t forgotten anything We divided tasks up into:
+Front end
+Back end
+Styling
+Testing
+We made sure everyone took a turn at each element of the project We divided up the basic tasks for weekend homework and communicated regularly over the weekend We worked out what was still left to do through models - we had three to start with and there were conveniently three of us!
+User
+Holiday
+Destination
+Each model needed functionality, styling and testing so it was easy to divide up tasks between the three of us Throughout the week we communicated regularly, mostly through slack as despite us sitting in the same booth for most of the time, we all had our headphones on!
+We did some pair programming on the harder parts and had a ‘blockers’ section on our trello board so our team could pick up the slack if we found things difficult

+Wire Frames

+We drew them on the whiteboard first and then as a group made a presentation of them We experimented with a few formats but mutually decided on a minimalist design Originally our hero image was a ski jumper but in practise we didn’t like how the snowboarder took over from our content, so we changed to a gondola
+We each took an element of styling, background image, font, colour scheme We set these up in variables and set up a basic style sheet for headings, paragraphs, buttons and anchor tags

+Technologies Used
+Babel
+Bcrypt
+Bluebird
+Body-Parser
+Bower
+Browser-Sync
+Canva
+Chai
+Event Stream
+Express
+Google Maps API
+Google Places API
+Gulp
+Istanbul
+JSON Web Token
+Mocha
+Mongoose
+Morgan
+NYC
+Supertest

+Wins

+Charlotte’s Wins:

+Practising the google map and google places API -  I’d never really had a chance to experiment with either before so I enjoyed the opportunity and can see lots of scope to use it in the future.
+Practising testing - this consumed all of my first weekend on the project and I found it complex to get my head around to start with but I am glad I have worked it out now as I can definitely see the value of good testing for future projects.
+Great teamwork - Patrick and Evelina were so easy to work with.
+We made decisions quickly and collaboratively and everyone was supportive with bug fixing.

+Patrick’s Wins:

+I like the site - the styling looks great and I’m pleased with the functionality that we have been able to create.
+Dropdown menu functionality is a win for me!
+It took a while to work out but I am really happy we took the time to include it in our app.
+Date formatting was a pain but it was worth the struggle because it’s an important element of our event planning app.

+Evelina’s Wins:

+Great team - we were very decisive, we shared the tasks equally, there was a lot of respect for each other’s work and we communicated well on this.
+Our project relied on trusting our team.
+The grid - I got a lot of practise in styling forms.
+I really had to wrap my head around the individual components of the html and scss.
+I think our idea is great and I think I would actually use this app!
+It fixes the pain point that group holidays often aren’t that well planned because no-one takes responsibility for it.
+With our app you can share the load.

+Blockers

+Charlotte’s Blockers:

+Our schemas got quite complex in referencing each other We couldn’t use our original API - the Google Places API wasn’t so good.

+Patrick’s Blockers:

+Testing - it was difficult and time consuming but a good learning opportunity Authentication - I found it complicated to get my head around

+Evelina’s Blockers:

+I found it difficult to style other people’s HTML.
+I think in future projects we should style our own HTML as it is easier to follow if you wrote it yourself.
+I learnt that it’s often better to pull apart the whole code and go through it bit by bit, focusing on one section at a time.

+Future Functionality

+Build a more detailed API
+Add weather and ski conditions
+Add a youtube playlist so groups can plan their party music, pre trip Add filters to destination index and favourites on destination and holiday show - we ran out of time for this.
+We would have filtered by country for the destinations and type of place (bar, restaurant etc) for favourites.